mreishus/demon_spirit_umbrella/README.md

 * Link to game in waiting window is missing domain name.
 * Drag and drop does not work.
 * Players should not see what piece their opponents are selecting.
-* "Sea Snake" card has a smaller font to avoid line wrapping, however there is still some minor visual shifting that's annoying.
+* Cards with longer names have  a smaller font to avoid line wrapping, however there is still some minor visual shifting that's annoying.

 # Organization